jfmaestr/portfolio/content/_index.md

 ## Teaching Things I'm Currently In Love With

 I'm always on the lookout for interesting ways to use technology for student engagement.
-My current favorites include: [Desmos](https://teacher.desmos.com/) (and their wonderfully crafted digital activities), [Gimkit](https://www.gimkit.com/) (their many game modes are relevant and exciting!
-Students are loving the "Among Us" version recently), [Quizizz](https://quizizz.com/) (a classroom review day staple), and [Nearpod](https://nearpod.com/) (wow, the pandemic has been terrible in many ways, but one bright side is I learned about Nearpod!)
+My current favorites include:
+1. [Desmos](https://teacher.desmos.com/) (and their wonderfully crafted digital activities)
+2. [Gimkit](https://www.gimkit.com/) (their many game modes are relevant and exciting!
+Students are loving the "Among Us" version recently)
+3. [Quizizz](https://quizizz.com/) (a classroom review day staple)
+4. [Nearpod](https://nearpod.com/) (wow, the pandemic has been terrible in many ways, but one bright side is I learned about Nearpod!)

 ## My Education